 Exculpatory Evidence Request

-If you are located in Florida or Washington, D.C. or connected in any way to an infringement case filed in Florida or Washington D.C. and have received such a letter or a phone call, please contact our office immediately to discuss your legal rights.
+If you connected in any way to an infringement case filed in Florida or Washington DC and have received such a letter or phone call, please contact our office immediately to discuss your legal rights.
 We are here to help you and to keep your real name anonymous.

-If you or your Internet Protocol (IP) address has been named in a BitTorrent copyright infringement lawsuit now pending in any division of the U.S. District Courts for the Northern, Middle, or Southern Districts of Florida, the Miami-Dade Circuit Court, the District of Columbia Superior Court, or the D.C.
-Court of Appeals, we are ready to assist you in defense of such action whether in and out of court.
+If you or your Internet Protocol (IP) address has been named in a BitTorrent copyright infringement lawsuit now pending in any division of the U.S. District Courts for the Northern, Middle, or Southern Districts of Florida, the Miami-Dade County Court, the District of Columbia Superior Court, or the District of Columbia Court of Appeals, we are ready to assist you in defense of such action both in and out of court.

-William R. Wohlsifer, Esq., has been interested and has practiced in the area of Internet and copyright law for many years.
+William R. Wohlsifer, Esquire, has practiced in the area of Internet and copyright law for 24 years.
 (Please see his article, Proof of Publication in Cyberspace, E-Commerce Law, Aspen Law and Business, New York, NY (Oct.
 2001); Republished in Business Law Quarterly, The Florida Bar Association, Tallahassee, FL (Nov.
 2002) available on this website under “Our Attorneys/Journal Publications.”)

 Questions?
 View our FAQ page